andriikasparevych/string-to-number/README.md

 ## Contribution

-Contributions to the **string-to-number** package are welcome!
+Contributions to the **ts-string-to-number** package are welcome!
 Feel free to open issues for suggestions, bug reports, or feature requests.
 Pull requests are encouraged for those who want to directly contribute to the project's development.

 ## License